binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 A parent with roughly 3,000 children results in a multiple of 10MM persistence operations.

-And in this **contrary** persistence representation, saving a parent bears this cost even when updating satellite data on the parent record.
+In this **contrary** persistence representation, saving a parent bears this cost even when updating satellite data on the parent record.

 ## Distinct types

-To aid in avoiding programming mistakes, and catch such errors in complilation rather than at runtime, child domain objects are divided into two types:
+To aid in avoiding programming mistakes, and catch such errors in complilation rather than at runtime, we divide child domain objects into two types:
 "unassigned" (`UnassignedChild`) and "assigned" (`AssignedChild`).
 As the JVM and JVM-based languages such as Kotlin and Java do not support casting based on memory layout (unlike "C" and C++), the code needs to construct distinct